Free Account Planning & Management Template [2024]

 Free Account Planning & Management Template

 At the heart of ABM, there are different tiers, with 1:1 ABM being the most personalised approach.
-For those diving deep into 1:1 or even 1:few ABM campaigns, having a detailed account plan is crucial.
+Having a detailed account plan is crucial for those diving deep into 1:1 or even 1:few ABM campaigns.

 This article breaks down the importance of strategic account planning and offers a clear blueprint to strengthen ties with your top clients.
-You will also get a comprehensive account planning template that you may use for your ABM campaigns.
+You will also get a comprehensive example of a strategic account management plan and a template that you may use for your ABM campaigns.

 ACCESS YOUR TEMPLATE

-Before we get started, let’s get the below two pointers out of the way.
+Before we start, let's get the below two-pointers out of the way.

 So, with that out of the way, let's jump into it.